contactkoh/IDD-Fa18-Lab2/README.md

 ## Part E. Make your own timer

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**
+[Timer with Blink] https://youtu.be/2PlKkVtlFQE  Timer with Blink

+Press and hold the button for x seconds and then lift finger off.
+The count down runs for x seconds and Blue LED blinks twice.
+(Code is uploaded.
+LCD_display_Timer.ino)
+The exact timing and while loops implementation could use some more improvement later.

 **b.
 Post a link to the completed lab report your class hub GitHub repo.**
+Link has been posted.